Krste Misirkov: Last years in Bulgaria

 After being expelled by the Romanian authorities, Misirkov returned to Sofia at the end of 1918, where he spent one year as a head of the Historical Department of the National Museum of Ethnography.
+Due to his poor financial situation, he moved to the interior of Bulgaria.
 He proceeded to work as a teacher and director of the high schools in Karlovo and Koprivshtitsa.
-During this period (but before 1923), IMRO marked Misirkov as harmful to its cause and supposedly considering his assassination, but reconsidered after he met with a representative of the organization.
+In Karlovo, he was a founder of the Archaeological Museum, was elected as editor of the Student Library and head of the Historical and Archaeological Society.
+Per academician Nikola Traykov and a former friend of Misirkov, academic Petko Stoyanov, IMRO wanted to assassinate Misirkov, but decided not to after Stoyanov convinced a representative of the organization.
 In this period, Misirkov also advocated a Bulgarian identity for the Macedonians as a choice preferable to Serbian.
-He also resumed his journalistic activity and published many articles on the Macedonian Question in the Bulgarian press and in some of them expressed Macedonian national ideas.
-In the article "The Path of Reconciliation" from January 1925 he wrote: "The Macedonian national feeling and national awareness are as old as the Bulgarian and the Serbian are."
-In another article called "Macedonian nationalism", Misirkov stressed that the: "Macedonian intelligentsia sought and found other means to fight with, namely an independent Macedonian scientific thought and Macedonian national consciousness."
-Misirkov wrote in the article "School and socialism" from May 1925: "In 1897 I went to Petrograd University and for five years was among the Bulgarian studentship as Bulgarian and member of the Bulgarian Student Society."
-Misirkov died in 1926 after a short illness and was buried in the graveyards in Sofia.
-The Ministry of Education issued a financial support of 5000 levs for his burial.
+He also resumed his journalistic activity and published many articles on the Macedonian Question in the Bulgarian press, such as Bulgarian nationalist ones, as well as expressing Macedonian national ideas in some articles.
+Misirkov died on 26 June 1926 after a short illness and was buried in the graveyards in Sofia.
+The Ministry of Education issued a financial support of 5,000 levs for his burial.